ysthakur/everything.rs/README.md

 ## Installation

-Download an executable from [the latest release](https://github.com/ysthakur/everything.rs/releases/latest), or, if you want hemorrhaging edge releases, download the artifact from the latest green run [here](https://github.com/ysthakur/everything.rs/actions/workflows/build.yml).
+Download an executable from [the latest release](https://github.com/ysthakur/everything.rs/releases/latest), or, if you want hemorrhaging-edge eveningly pre-pre-releases, download the artifact from the latest green run [here](https://github.com/ysthakur/everything.rs/actions/workflows/build.yml).

 Put it in a folder that's in your `PATH` and rename it to `everything` and you're good to go!